Xanax While Pregnancy: Is It Safe?

 Some people do not think that taking Alprazolam will affect an unborn baby.
 However, this is not true.
 Taking Xanax during pregnancy can result in congenital disabilities.
 For example, taking Xanax during pregnancy can cause all of the following issues to babies: cleft lip or palate, lethargy, withdrawal, poor respiration, floppy infant syndrome, difficulty feeding, and more.
 For this reason, pregnant mothers should always avoid taking Alprazolam.

 Is There a Safe Limit to Use Xanax During Pregnancy?

 If a pregnant mother takes Xanax, it does not necessarily mean that the baby will be harmed.
 However, no limit is considered to be perfectly safe.
 Exposure to Alprazolam during the first trimester of pregnancy is considered to be the most dangerous for the fetus.
 The risks are reduced for the second and third trimester.
 However, this doesn’t mean that it is okay for women to take Xanax when pregnant.

 Xanax and pregnancy are two things that do not mix well.
-In fact, one study of 542 pregnancies in which the mother had taken Alprazolam resulted in 13 babies being born with congenital anomalies and 47 spontaneous fetal losses.
-So, if you have been asking, “Can you take Xanax when pregnant?”
-The answer is that you definitely should not.
-It is not worth it to risk the health of your child.
-You should instead, suspend any Xanax consumption until after your baby is born.
-Otherwise, you could be putting your baby at risk.
+One study of 542 pregnancies in which the mother had taken Alprazolam resulted in 13 babies being born with congenital anomalies and 47 spontaneous fetal losses.
+So, if one has been asking, “Can one take Xanax when pregnant?”
+The answer is definitely should not.
+It is not worth it to risk the health of a child.
+One should instead, suspend any Xanax consumption until after the baby is born.
+Otherwise, one could be putting the baby at risk.

 The Risks of Alprazolam Use to the Pregnant Women